 In first grade, students are developing their graphing skills.
 They’re learning how to record, organize, and show data.
 Of course, all of that can get a little dry.
-To spice it up, form your own Olympics committee and host The Games, right in your own backyard!
-Appoint your child statistician, and collecting data and showing the results on a graph will be serious fun!
+To spice it up, form your own Olympics committee and host The Olympic Games for Kids, right in your own backyard!
+Appoint your child statistician, and collecting data and showing the results on a graph will be serious fun.
 Let the games begin!

 What You Need:

 - Ball suitable for kicking

 - Yard or play area

 - String or rope for a starting line

 - Markers or crayons (at least 5 different colors)

 - Set up a “Kick Ball” venue.
 Decide where to position the “kicking lane" and use a length of string to mark the starting line.
 Give each child five opportunities to kick the ball.
 After each kick, measure the distance and record it.

 - Set up a bar graph.
 This will help your child show and compare her results.
 On the x-axis (the horizontal line) label the number of each kick, using ordinal numbers (1st, 2nd, etc.) On the y-axis (the vertical line) show the number of feet.
 Begin with 0 feet and then continue the numbers until you reach the number that is a few feet farther than your child’s farthest kick.
 You can show the numbers in increments of 2, 5, or 10.
 To create a grid, draw a horizontal line to the right of each number showing feet.
 Draw intersecting vertical lines to the right of each labeled kick (1st, 2nd, etc.).

 - Record results.
 Show your child how to make bars on the graph showing the distance for each kick.
 Let your child color the boxes of each bar.